Chicken eyeglasses

-Chicken eyeglasses, also known as chickens specs, chicken goggles, generically as pick guards and under other names, were small eyeglasses made for chickens intended to prevent feather pecking and cannibalism.
-They differ from blinders as they allowed the bird to see forward whereas blinders do not.
-One variety used rose-colored lenses as the coloring was thought to prevent a chicken wearing them from recognizing blood on other chickens which may increase the tendency for abnormal injurious behavior.
+Chicken eyeglasses, also known as chicken specs, chicken goggles, generically as pick guards, and under other names, are small eyeglasses made for chickens intended to prevent feather pecking and cannibalism.
+They differ from blinders in that they allow the bird to see forward, whereas blinders do not.
+One variety used rose-colored lenses, as the coloring was thought to prevent a chicken wearing them from recognizing blood on other chickens, which may increase the tendency for abnormal injurious behavior.
 They were mass-produced and sold throughout the United States as early as the beginning of the 20th century.

 Description and purpose

 Chicken eyeglasses were often made from celluloid or aluminum and typically consisted of "two oval panels that fit over the upper beak of the chicken.
-A pin is put through the nostril to-hold the oval pieces in place."
+A pin is put through the nostril to hold the oval pieces in place."
 Different designs were produced that attached to the chicken's head in different ways.
 Some were held in place by a strap, some by small hooks into the nares (nostrils) and some by piercing the bone septum between the nostrils with a cotter pin.
 Due to the piercing of tissue, this last type of design is illegal in some countries.

-Some versions of the devices had lenses that were semi- or fully transparent whereas others were tinted, often red- or rose-colored.
-Other designs were blinders which are opaque and completely prevent forward vision.
+Some versions of the devices had semi- or fully transparent lenses, whereas others were tinted, often red- or rose-colored.
+Other designs were blinders, which are opaque and prevent entirely forward vision.
 The intended purposes of chicken eyeglasses were to prevent aggressive pecking, cannibalism, and feather pecking.

-Chicken eyeglasses are an alternative to beak trimming, which is the removal of approximately one-third of the beak by a cold or heated blade, or an infrared beam, usually when chicks are one day old.
-This is often effective in reducing pecking injuries, but causes pain and has significant effects on chicken welfare.
+Chicken eyeglasses are an alternative to beak trimming, which removes approximately one-third of the beak by a cold or heated blade or an infrared beam, usually when chicks are one day old.
+Beak trimming is often effective in reducing pecking injuries but causes pain and significantly affects chicken welfare.

 Red-tinted lenses

-Red-tinted lenses were considered to be effective in reducing internecine pecking because they disguise the color of blood.
+Red-tinted lenses were considered effective in reducing internecine pecking because they disguise the color of blood.
 As summed up in a 1953 article in Indiana's National Road Traveler newspaper, "The deep rose-colored plastic lenses make it impossible for the cannibal [chicken] to see blood on the other chickens, although permitting it to see the grain on the ground."